cloudevents/spec/cesql/spec.md

 CloudEvents SQL expressions (also known as CESQL) allow computing values and matching of CloudEvent attributes against complex expressions that lean on the syntax of Structured Query Language (SQL) `WHERE` clauses.
 Using SQL-derived expressions for message filtering has widespread implementation usage because the Java Message Service (JMS) message selector syntax also leans on SQL.
-Note that neither the SQL standard (ISO 9075) nor the JMS standard nor any other SQL dialect is used as a normative foundation or to constrain the expression syntax defined in this specification, but the syntax is informed by them.
+Note that neither the [SQL standard (ISO 9075)][iso-9075] nor the JMS standard nor any other SQL dialect is used as a normative foundation or to constrain the expression syntax defined in this specification, but the syntax is informed by them.

-CESQL is a _[Total pure functional programming language][total-programming-language-wiki]_ in order to guarantee the termination of the evaluation of the expression.
+CESQL is a _[total pure functional programming language][total-programming-language-wiki]_ in order to guarantee the termination of the evaluation of the expression.
 It features a type system correlated to the [CloudEvents type system][ce-type-system], and it features boolean and arithmetic operations, as well as built-in functions for string manipulation.